-At 30 June 2019, only a small amount of trading market risk from permitted products and permitted customers remained.
+At 30 June 2019, only a small amount of trading market risk from permitted products and permitted customers remained, in the Santander UK ring-fenced bank.

 Liquidity risk

 Liquidity risk is the risk that, while still being solvent, we do not have the liquid financial resources to meet our obligations when they fall due, or we can only obtain them at high cost.